-To select the appropriate fitting pressure rating for fatigue loading, the following procedure should be adopted:
+To select the appropriate pipe class for fatigue loading, the following procedure should be adopted:

-- 1. Estimate the likely pressure range, $\Delta P$ , ie., the maximum pressure minus the minimum pressure. - 2.
-Estimate the frequency or the number of cycles per day which are expected to occur. - 3.
-Determine the required service life and calculate the total number of cycles which will occur in the system lifetime - 4.
-Using Table 1 look up the fatigue load factor and number of cycles - 5.
+- 1. Estimate the likely pressure range, ΔP , ie., the maximum pressure minus the minimum pressure. - 2.
+Estimate the frequency or the number of cycles per day which are expected to - 3.
+Determine the required service life and calculate the total number of cycles which will occur in the pipe lifetime - 4.
+Using Table 1 or Figure 1, look up the fatigue load factor for the appropriate pipeline material and number of cycles - 5.
 Divide the pressure range by the fatigue load factor to obtain an equivalent operating pressure - 6.
-Use the equivalent operating pressure to determine the pressure rating of the fitting required.
+Use the equivalent operating pressure to determine the class of pipe required.